 Keywords: Botrytis cinerea, plant-pathogen interaction, tomato, domestication

+Abstract

 Introduction

 Plant disease involves complex interactions between the molecular pathways of the host and pathogen.
 The resulting disease can be viewed as the cumulative sum of pathogen virulence/sensitivity and host susceptibility/resistance.
 Pathogens can be classified based on their host range.
 Specialist pathogens exhibit virulence only on a narrow range of hosts.
 Suitable hosts may be limited to a single species or genus, leading to co-evolution between host and pathogen.
 This allows evolutionary interactions such that changes in pathogen virulence genes will select for altered host susceptibility genes and vice versa.
 Most known genes for plant resistance to specialist pathogens confer qualitative resistance through plant innate immunity.
 This frequently involves large-effect, qualitative R-gene mediated resistance, in which alleles at a single plant resistance locus (R-gene) and a single pathogen avirulence locus determine susceptibility, based on recognition of the pathogen gene by the plant R gene.
 For example, pattern recognition receptors in plants induce defense pathways following sensing of a conserved pathogen signal, such as cell-wall polymers or flagellin.
 The reciprocal selective pressures present in interactions between hosts and specialist pathogens makes evolution of these specific gene-for-gene interactions relatively common.